FlatFilers/platform-sdk-starter/docs/MakeField.md

   ) => Field<T>
 ```

-At it's core, `makeField` and `makeFieldRequired` takes successive levels of options and applies them to create an instantiated field.  nb makeField does no intelligent merging of `cast`, `compute`, or `validate` functions, only assignment, but it give you all the lever to implement your own custom combination decision.

 customizers allow you accept new option names.
 The extra option names need to go into the type signature of `makeField` an `makeFieldRequired`, in this case `{uniqueAndRequired:boolean}`.
 These extra args are then made available to the customizer function.